Department of Geospatial and Environmental Science

 Ph.D.
 MIlovan Pecelj, full professor

 Ph.D.
-Misko Milanovic, associate professor
+Misko Milanovic, full professor

 Ph.D.
 Bojana Mihajlovic, assistant professor